 (a) Projection into yard space.
 Every part of a required yard shall be open from its lowest point (grade level) to the sky, unobstructed except for the ordinary projections of sills, belt courses, buttresses, cornices, ornamental features, sundecks, balconies, open porches, and eaves; provided that none of the above projections shall project into a required yard more than four feet.
-Canopies, eaves, and marquees may extend into a required yard in a commercial or industrial district provided that no more than ten percent of the square footage within the required yard is covered by such canopies, eaves, and marquees shall not be solid and shall not interfere with the free movement of traffic, the required off street parking, and the sight view of adjacent properties.
+Canopies, eaves, and marquees may extend into a required yard in a commercial or industrial district provided that no more than ten percent of the square footage within the required yard is covered by such canopies, eaves, and marquees, and provided further that supports for such canopies, eaves, and marquees shall not be solid and shall not interfere with the free movement of traffic, the required off street parking, and the sight view of adjacent properties.